YufeiIsOlivia/Insight-Hub/evaluation/README.md

 Results are saved to `llm_judge_results/llm_judge_evaluation_YYYYMMDD_HHMMSS.json` with:
 - Individual question evaluations
-- Scores on 5 dimensions (Accuracy, Completeness, Relevance, Clarity, Citation Quality)
+- Scores on 3 dimensions (Retrieval Relevance, Faithfulness, Answer Quality)
 - Summary statistics per model
 - Response times and citation counts

 ## Evaluation Criteria

 Each answer is scored 1-5 on:
-1. **Accuracy**: Factual correctness
-2. **Completeness**: How fully the question is addressed
-3. **Relevance**: How relevant the answer is to the question
+1. **Retrieval Relevance**: How relevant are the retrieved documents to the query?
+The judge model evaluates the relationship between the question and the retrieved content.
-4. **Clarity**: How clear and well-structured the answer is
-5. **Citation Quality**: Appropriateness and relevance of citations
+2. **Faithfulness (Groundedness)**: Is the answer faithful to the retrieved context?
+Measures whether the answer is supported by the retrieved documents and avoids hallucination.
+3. **Answer Quality**: Overall quality of the answer in terms of clarity, completeness, and structure.